JEKO10/A-Hiking-guide/README.md

 ## Project task

-Beautiful design by Kryston Schwarze that I turned into a site.
+ I turned this stunning design by Kryston Schwarze into a site.
 I used Figma to export his design.
 The project is not finished yet.
 His Figma profile: https://www.figma.com/@kryston

 ## Project overview